dominikj111/wave-docker-starter/AI_PROMPT.md

 - Whenever you have questions to confirm, stop and wait until I answer; do not presume.
 - Always verify the project structure by reading README.md before making suggestions.
 - **Wave core is untouchable** - no modifications whatsoever.
 This is critical for upgrade safety and the entire architecture depends on it.
+- Do not make markdown explanation of code changes and do not note into markdown the chat interaction.

 ---